 If we are looking just for similarities in writing styles then, as far as possible, subject-specific words should normally be excluded.
 However, although the various names used for Jesus, God, Father, and various prophets, angels, and demons/devils may be considered subject-specific (and are clearly linked to the text topic), in this analysis all the authors are basing their text on essentially the same subject, and hence we must be careful not to exclude variations in names, etc. where these are valid elements of the styles in which the authors tell essentially the same story.

 Even though the very design of the HHB concordance may have already largely placed the subject-specific words into different categories, we cannot assume that before the analysis.
-For example, categories 200 and 002 by definition contain the material unique to Mt and Lk respectively, which quite likely contains subject-specific words.
+For example, categories 200 and 002 by definition contain the material unique to Matthew and Luke respectively, which quite likely contains subject-specific words.
 However, we cannot in advance of the study simply exclude words that only appear in one category as being subject specific.
 Nevertheless, it may turn out after initial analysis that some of these words can in fact be excluded, possibly simply by excluding more of the less frequent words.

 Words with similar relative frequencies

 Consider a word that appears at roughly the same frequency in all categories, i.e. where the range of frequencies is small.
 As indicated above, after removing the ‘language’ factor the adjusted (mean-deviation) frequencies will lie on either side of the zero mark, with positive values representing frequencies above the average, and negative values representing frequencies below the average, with a small range between the maximum and minimum values.
 Although comparisons of these small values will contribute towards an overall correlation value, their effect will be individually small.